op3/boris/README.md

                         maximum upper edge of last bin of deconvoluted spectrum (default: None) -b BIN_WIDTH, --bin-width BIN_WIDTH
-                        bin width of deconvoluted spectrum (default: 10)
+                        bin width of deconvoluted spectrum (default: 10) -H HIST, --hist HIST  Name of histogram in incident_spectrum to read (optional) (default: None)
 ```

+#### Input and output data

+The `response_matrix` file has to contain a simulated detector response matrix
+(`.root` file with an NBINS×NBINS TH2 histogram called `rema` and a TH1 histogram called `n_simulated_particles` containing the response matrix, and the number of simulated primary particles, respectively).
+Refer to [Horst](https://github.com/uga-uga/Horst) for more information on the required format of the response matrix.

+The `observed_spectrum` file has to contain the experimentally observed (folded) spectrum.
+It can be provided in  `.txt`, `.root`, `.hdf5` or `.txt` format (detected automatically).
+If the file contains multiple objects, the name of the histogram has to be provided using the `-H`/`--hist` option.

+The `incident_spectrum` file will be created by boris and contains the trace (thinned, after burn-in) of the generated MCMC chain.
+Supported file formats include `.txt`, `.root`, `.hdf5` and `.npz`.
+The trace will be called `incident` if supported by the file format.
+Binning information is given directly (`.root`), as a separate `bin_edges` object (`.hdf5`, `.npz`) or as a comment (`.txt`).

+Currently, it is assumed that the binning is equal to 1 keV per bin, with the lower edge of the first bin starting at 0.
+Other binnings can be used, as long as the binning of `response_matrix` and `observed_spectrum` is identical, but this will result in incorrect `bin_edges` being written to `incident_spectrum`.
+The number of bins in `response_matrix` and `observed_spectrum` may differ as long as both files contain the deconvoluted energy range.

 ## License